 After ICE conducts an arrest, it decides whether the person it arrested will be confined in an immigration detention facility during the pendency of removal proceedings or whether that person can fight their proceedings without being detained.
 ICE has claimed the authority to confine people for years in immigration detention, many without the ability to seek a bond hearing.
 ICE contends that forcing people to sit in prison-like facilities is the best way to ensure their attendance in their removal proceedings.
-However, data has shown that people are 99% likely to attend their removal proceedings when provided with an attorney.45
+However, data has shown that people are 99% likely to attend their removal proceedings when provided with an attorney.
+45

-8,000 7,000 NUMBER OF PEOPLE PLACED IN REMOVAL PROCEEDINGS Trust Act in effect Values Act in effect 6.000 • Beginning of the pandemic 5,000 4,000 3.000 2,000 1,000 0 2018 2019 2020 FISCAL YEAR
+8,000 7,000 • Passage of the Truth Act NUMBER OF PEOPLE PLACED IN REMOVAL PROCEEDINGS Passage of the Values Act 6.000 • Beginning of the pandemic 5,000 4,000 3.000 2,000 1,000 0 2018 2019 2020 FISCAL YEAR